Find Public Housing

 Who is Eligible

 Families whose income is at or below 80 percent of the area median income are encouraged to apply.
-Income limits are set by HUD and are based on family size and the community where the family resides.
-Families may apply at any AHFC public housing program location with an open waiting list.
+Families may apply at any Alaska Housing voucher program location with an open waiting list.

 How it Works

-Subject to meeting program and income requirements, families who apply are placed on an AHFC waiting list based on date and time of application.
+Subject to meeting program and income requirements, families who apply are placed on an Alaska Housing waiting list.
 As units become available, families are invited to an appointment, provided detailed information about the program and offered an available unit.

-AHFC currently owns and operates more than 1,600 housing units statewide in a variety of bedroom sizes and types.
-Families pay a portion of their monthly income in rent; HUD subsidizes the balance of the rent.
+Alaska Housing currently owns and operates more than 1,600 housing units statewide in a variety of bedroom sizes and types.
+Families pay a portion of their monthly income in rent and HUD subsidizes the balance.

 The Benefits of Public Housing

-AHFC offers an in-house management and maintenance team that is responsive to the residents’ needs.
+Alaska Housing offers an in-house management and maintenance team that is responsive to the resident needs.

-Families that require units with accessible features should contact their local AHFC office for availability and assistance with their application.
+Families who require units with accessible features should contact their local Alaska Housing office for availability and assistance with their application.

 How to Apply